radius-project/bicep/CONTRIBUTING.md

 * Submit a PR for review

+## Inactive Pull Requests

+Pull requests that have been inactive for 90 days will be marked with a stale label.
+They will automatically be closed after a subsequent 7 days of inactivity.
+This timeframe may be adjusted in the future based on project needs.

 ## Feature Suggestions

 * Please first search [Open Bicep Issues](https://github.com/Azure/bicep/issues) before opening an issue to check whether your feature has already been suggested.
 If it has, feel free to add your own comments to the existing issue.